 Teratology Primer, 3rd Edition

 F. Clarke Fraser, 1920-2014, was one of the founders of the Teratology Society.
-He wrote this foreword for the first edition of the Teratology Primer.
+This original foreword is included for historical perspective.

 “What a piece of work is an embryo!” as Hamlet might have said.
 “In form and moving how express and admirable!
 In complexity how infinite!”
 It starts as a single cell, which by repeated divisions gives rise to many genetically identical cells.
 These cells receive signals from their surroundings and from one another as to where they are in this ball of cells - front or back, right or left, headwards or tailwards, and what they are destined to become.
 Each cell commits itself to being one of many types; the cells migrate, combine into tissues, or get out of the way by dying at predetermined times and places.
 The tissues signal one another to take their own pathways; they bend, twist, and form organs.
 An organism emerges.
 This wondrous transformation from single celled simplicity to myriad-celled complexity is programmed by genes that, in the greatest mystery of all, are turned on and off at specified times and places to coordinate the process.
 It is a wonder that this marvelously emergent operation, where there are so many opportunities for mistakes, ever produces a well-formed and functional organism.